AlbertoV5/tec-data-04-dataframes/readme.md

 ## Overview

-Previously, we did an analysis of the student performance and funding of various schools.
+Previously, we analyzed the student performance and funding of various schools.
 The results were very informative as we got to see the average scores by grade, school type, school size, etc. However, we need to repeat the process as we were informed that some of the data is invalid as some grades seem to be altered.

 ## Tools and Requirements